Frank-Friemel/rpi-screensaver-backlight/README.md

 `@screensaver-backlight.pl &`

 Reboot your pi afterwards.
 That's it.
+If you want to apply above steps on your own pi you should be aware to do this on your own risk.

+## License
+MIT License